wireapp/lithium/README.md

 In order to register a service, you need to generate a certificate (or bring your own), register as a provider and then register the service.

-Using the script:
+Using the `manage.sh` script:

-- Create a new certifiate with `manage.sh new-cert` and follow the instructions.
 - Register as a provider with `manage.sh new-provider`.
 If everything goes well, the response will contain a password and provider ID, and you should get an email.
 Open the email and follow the link in the email to confirm your identity.
-You need to do this only once, even when developing.
+You need to do this only once, even when developing multiple services.
 This will save the credentials in the local folder, for further authentication.
+- If you don't have a certificate already, create a new certifiate with `manage.sh new-cert` and follow the instructions.
+This needs to match the certificate that is used for the SSL termination on your service.
+- Deploy your service and make it accessible by public IP, using HTTPS and the certificate you created at step one.
 - Obtain an authentication token with `manage.sh auth-provider`.
-The token will need to be refreshed periodically.
+This is a temporary token to perform authenticated requests, and will need to be refreshed periodically if you don't use the script for more than 10 minutes.
-- Register a new service with `manage.sh new-service` and follow the instructions.
+- Register a new service with `manage.sh new-service` and enter the required information.
+Make sure the base URL is an `https` URL.
+You will receive an service auth token.
-- Once a server is created, you can update/enable it with `manage.sh update-service` and `manage.sh update-service-conn`.
+- Once a server is created, you can update it with `manage.sh update-service`.
+- Edit the YAML configuration file of your service and add the service token you received at the preivous step.
+- (Re)-start the service with the new configuration file.
+- Activate the service with `manage.sh update-service-conn` to make it active

 ## Some examples of Wire Services